GreenTomato5/Pioneers-Controls-Docs/docs/source/tools/autonomous/generalApproach.rst

 Repulsor: Coordinate-Based Autonomous
 -------------------------------------

-Recently, we've begun experimenting with `Repulsor <Repulsor>`_. as an alternative method for autonomous travel.
+Recently, we've begun experimenting with `Repulsor <repulsor.html>`_. as an alternative method for autonomous travel.
 Repulsor offers significant advantages in terms of flexibility and rapid auto generation:

 * **Greater Flexibility:** Unlike pre-drawn paths, Repulsor allows us to define autonomous movements simply by providing target coordinates.
 This is incredibly powerful for scenarios where the exact path might vary or where on-the-fly adjustments are needed.
 * **Faster Auto Generation:** Instead of drawing and refining paths, we can generate autonomous routines much more quickly by simply specifying a sequence of coordinates the robot needs to reach.
 This is particularly useful for adapting to different game strategies.